NHK Hiroshima Broadcasting Station: Status of the NHK Hiroshima building at the time of the atomic bomb and aftermath

 Photographs taken by the U.S. military of the Hatchobori area before and after the atomic bombing.
 Crossing the road is Aioi Dori and the building at the top center of the photo is the Central Broadcasting Station.
 Below that is Noboricho National School.

 After the atomic bombing.
 It can be seen that the shape of the building remains.

 Looking west from near Teramachi.
 The building near the center of the photo is the Central Broadcasting Station.

 Hiroshima Central Broadcasting Station around 1955.
 This photo shows the former Kamigamikawa Concert Hall, which was damaged by the atomic bombing, and was renovated in 1946, when broadcasting resumed.
-It was used until 1960 when it was moved to Otemachi.
+It was used until 1960 when it was moved to Ōtemachi.
 It was later used as the Noboricho Annex, and was demolished in 1997.